driessenslucas/researchproject/README.md

 ## Getting Started

 To get started with this project, you'll need to set up your development environment and install the necessary dependencies.
-Please refer to the [manual.md](./manual.md) for detailed instructions on setting up and running the project.
+Please refer to the [user manual](./user_manual.md) for detailed instructions on setting up and running the project.

 ## Hardware Installation

-For instructions on how to set up the hardware, please refer to the [hardware_installation_guide.md](./hardware_installtion_guide.md).
+For instructions on how to set up the hardware, please refer to the [hardware installation guide](./hardware_installtion.md).

 ## Virtual Environment